applechor/frontend-nanodegree-feedreader/README.md

 * There is no test should be dependent on the results of another.

-* Callbacks should be used for asynchronous test to ensure that feeds are loaded before they are tested.
+* Callbacks, beforeEach() and done() should be used for asynchronous test to ensure that feeds are loaded before they are tested.

 * Defined variables and arrays.